roberttwomey/ucsd-creative-robotics/README.md

 # Grading

 ## Graded activities
-[TK Subject to Revision]
-- 40% Exercises – approximately 8 weekly exercises
-- 45% Projects – 3 total at approximately 15% each
-- 10% Digital Sketchbook - cumulative
-- 5% Participation
+- 50% - Attendance and participation (4 out of 5 sessions) - Failure is missing more than 1 unexcused abasence.
+- 40% - Homework -  satisfactory completion of all homework assignments.
+- 10% - Final Presentation and Submission - present your functional avatar (Week 9) and getting critique

 Work will be evaluated on the quality of concept, the degree of experimentation (both aesthetic and technical), and final realization (again, aesthetic and technical).
 Prompts and rubrics will be provided with more specific details regarding each assignment and breakdowns